-When referencing the Guidelines or template, you'll notice that some questions are in a different order than in the online system.
-The guidelines and template organize application information into thematic sections, which is also how we'll discuss the application today.
-This allows applicants to draft related application components alongside each other.
-The online system, though, requires all uploads to be added at the end.
+When referencing the Guidelines and Template, you'll notice cross-referencing to actions that require an upload.
+This is our attempt to help applicants understand how all of the pieces of the application fit together thematically even though the online system requires all uploads to be added at the end.
 We've tried to make all this as clear as possible in our supporting documents, but if you have any questions, do email us at recordingsatrisk@clir.org.